boflynn/elementle/docs/devlog/README.md

     interpreted as both "pick a higher number" as well as "it's higher up on the list", i.e. lower number.
 I think we'll have to end up with text to make it clear.

+1. Release

+    Okay, there is clearly a lot to get done with this, but I want to get it out there, both for my sake and because my son really wants to be able to play it on his own, in spite of the awkwardness of it.

+    So here we go.